Ansar al-Sharia (Syria)

-Ansar al-Sharia (أنصار الشريعة) was a joint operations room of Sunni Islamist and Salafist rebel factions that operate in Aleppo, Syria.
+Ansar al-Sharia (أنصار الشريعة) was a joint operations room of Sunni Islamist and Salafi jihadist factions that operate in Aleppo, Syria.
 Its stated aim is seizing the city of Aleppo from the Syrian government in order to administer the city under Sharia law on the basis of a joint charter.

-In an October 2015 publication, the Washington D.C.-based Institute for the Study of War considered Ansar al-Sharia as one of the "powerbrokers" in Aleppo Governorate, being primarily "anti-regime" but not necessarily "anti-ISIS".
+In an October 2015 publication, the Washington D.C.–based Institute for the Study of War considered Ansar al-Sharia as one of the "powerbrokers" in Aleppo Governorate, being primarily "anti-regime" but not necessarily "anti-ISIS".

 Participants

 As of October 2015, the following groups participate in the operations room: